 This is incorrect for several reasons.

 It is true that most breast cancers are “sporadic,” meaning that they are not due to a gene mutation you inherited from your mother or father.
-Inherited mutations, such as those in BRCA1 and BRCA2, are associated with about 10% of breast cancer cases.
-However, if you do not have an inherited mutation that does not mean that you are in control whether or not you will develop breast cancer.
+Inherited mutations, such as those in and , are associated with about 10% of breast cancer cases.
+However, if you do not have an that does not mean that you are in control whether or not you will develop breast cancer.

 Helen Rumbelow, author of the article, "Meet Kristi Funk, Angelina Jolie's cancer doctor,” quotes Dr. Funk: